 By Jennifer Iscol

-The Food and Drug Administration’s new gluten-free labeling rule, announced August 2nd, was written to clear up confusion about which products are gluten-free by establishing a federal standard, but it appears that there will be a period of adjustment for both consumers and the food industry as the full implications of the rule are analyzed and absorbed.
+The Food and Drug Administration’s gluten-free labeling rule, announced August 2, 2013, was written to clear up confusion about which products are gluten-free by establishing a federal standard, but it appears that there will be a period of adjustment for both consumers and the food industry as the full implications of the rule are analyzed and absorbed.

 Almost immediately after the rule was announced, the gluten-free labeling status of Omission beer, produced by Craft Brew Alliance in Oregon, became a source of confusion.